choughton21/Battle-Ship-AI/index.md

 The input to the network is a two-dimensional array which is coming from the python battleship program,and the output are actions (moves) which are represented as a one dimensional array.

-In order to have the AI able to learn, I found a framework from https://towardsdatascience.com/creating-a-custom-openai-gym-environment-for-stock-trading-be532be3910e and, as it turns out, you must use classes for the AI to be able to learn.
+In order to have the AI able to learn, I found a framework OpenAI (linked below) and, as it turns out, you must use classes for the AI to be able to learn.
 The first step to using the framework was therefore to turn the program I had written into a class.
 After this, I made my program compatible with the gym wrapper.
 First, I created the _init_ function to define the action space and the observation space for the AI, and set a reward variable.
 I then made the makeObs function which computes an observation for the network and decides what info the network will use to make an action.
 I also make step, reset, and render functions to help with execution of the game and communicate with the network.

 Stable baselines comes with a default neural network and the next step is training this network to play battleship.
 In terms of rewards, I tried a few different reward structures and saw different results.
 One method gave only positive rewards, and rewarded every time the AI hit a ship (+1), and again when they sunk a ship (+.1) such that the max points possible is 17.5.
 This seemed to give positive results and the network, against a random player, increased their average reward per game as we see in the first graph under graphed results, for this one I used the PPO algorithm.
 In addition to PPO I tried a DQN algorithm, and found that,